Why Mindset Matters Most

 We’re like radios; we pick up what we’re tuned to.
 So if you want to rock ‘n’ roll, stop singing the blues.

 OK, I’ll stop with the analogies and make this practical with a story.
 Some years ago, I asked a friend to go to a meeting with me.
 I stood him up.
 He got angry.
 He found me the next day to chew me out.
 Looking at the situation from my friend’s perspective, you might take his side.

-Now let’s look at the situation from mine: I asked a friend to go to a meeting with me.
-The day before the meeting, my brother was killed in an accident.
-I wanted to be at home alone and sent my friend a message to that effect; he didn’t receive it.
+Now let’s look at the situation from mine: I asked a friend to attend a meeting with me.
+The day before we were set to go, my brother was killed in an accident.
+I needed to skip the meeting and sent my friend a message to that effect; he didn’t receive it.
 When he found me the day after I “stood him up,” I could see the anger on his face before he expressed it verbally.
 I asked whether he’d received my message.
 No. I told him what it was.
 In an instant, his anger became sympathy.

 I tell this story to make five points: